kumagaias/jet-oni/README.md

-# JetOni - 3D Tag Game on Reddit
+# JetOni - Interactive 3D Experience on Reddit

 [![CI/CD Pipeline](https://github.com/YOUR_USERNAME/jet-oni/actions/workflows/ci.yml/badge.svg)](https://github.com/YOUR_USERNAME/jet-oni/actions/workflows/ci.yml)
 [![CodeQL](https://github.com/YOUR_USERNAME/jet-oni/actions/workflows/codeql.yml/badge.svg)](https://github.com/YOUR_USERNAME/jet-oni/actions/workflows/codeql.yml)
 [![GitLeaks](https://github.com/YOUR_USERNAME/jet-oni/actions/workflows/gitleaks.yml/badge.svg)](https://github.com/YOUR_USERNAME/jet-oni/actions/workflows/gitleaks.yml)

-A multiplayer 3D tag game built with Three.js and Devvit, running directly on Reddit.
-Players will navigate a futuristic city environment in first-person view, chasing or evading each other in an intense game of tag with jetpacks, dash abilities, and strategic beacon powers.
+An interactive 3D Earth experience built with Three.js and Devvit, running directly within Reddit posts.
+Click the rotating Earth to trigger physics-based animations while your interactions are saved in real-time.
+This project demonstrates the technical foundation for building complex 3D multiplayer games on Reddit's platform.

 ## What is JetOni?

-JetOni (ジェット鬼) is a Reddit-native 3D game project that demonstrates the technical foundation for building complex 3D games directly within Reddit posts using the Devvit platform.
-Currently, it features an **interactive 3D Earth demo** that showcases WebGL rendering, real-time state persistence, and precise 3D interaction mechanics.
+JetOni (ジェット鬼) is an **interactive 3D Earth experience** that runs entirely within Reddit posts using the Devvit platform.
+It showcases advanced WebGL rendering, real-time state persistence, and precise 3D interaction mechanics - all without leaving Reddit.

-**Planned Full Game:** An immersive 3D multiplayer tag game where one player starts as the "ONI" (demon/鬼) and must tag other players to convert them.
-The last player remaining untagged wins!
-The game will combine traditional Japanese tag games with futuristic parkour mechanics in a fully 3D urban environment.
+**What You Can Do Now:**
+- Click a beautifully rendered 3D Earth sphere with realistic textures
+- Watch physics-based bounce animations triggered by your clicks
+- See your interactions saved in real-time to a persistent counter
+- Experience smooth 60 FPS graphics with dynamic lighting and a starfield background
+- Enjoy a personalized greeting using your Reddit username

+**Future Vision:** This project demonstrates the technical foundation for building a full 3D multiplayer tag game called "JetOni" - where players navigate a futuristic city as either the "ONI" (demon/鬼) chasing others with jetpack flight, or as runners escaping with dash abilities.
+The game systems are already implemented and tested, awaiting integration.

 ### Current Features

+**Interactive 3D Graphics:**
-- **Interactive 3D Earth**: Beautifully rendered Earth sphere with realistic textures (atmosphere, normal maps, specular highlights)
+- **Photorealistic Earth**: High-quality sphere with three texture layers (diffuse, normal, specular maps)
-- **Click Interaction**: Click the Earth to trigger a bounce animation and increment a counter
+- **Dynamic Lighting**: Ambient and point lights creating realistic shadows and highlights
+- **Smooth Animation**: Continuous rotation on two axes at 60 FPS
-- **Starfield Background**: 200 procedurally placed stars creating an immersive space environment
+- **Starfield Background**: 200 procedurally placed stars in 3D space

+**User Interaction:**
+- **Click-to-Interact**: Precise raycasting detects clicks on the Earth sphere
+- **Physics-Based Bounce**: Velocity-driven scale animation (1.0x → 1.2x → 1.0x)
+- **Real-time Counter**: Each click increments a server-persisted value
+- **Instant Feedback**: Smooth animations and immediate visual response

+**Platform Integration:**
+- **Reddit-Native**: Runs entirely within Reddit posts using Devvit
-- **Reddit Integration**: Personalized greeting using your Reddit username
+- **Personalized Experience**: Displays your Reddit username on load
-- **Real-time Persistence**: Counter values saved to Redis via server API
+- **Persistent State**: Counter values saved to Redis database
-- **Responsive Design**: Works seamlessly on desktop and mobile browsers
+- **Cross-Platform**: Works on desktop and mobile browsers with touch support
-- **Smooth Animations**: Continuous Earth rotation with physics-based bounce effects
+- **Responsive Design**: Automatic canvas and camera adjustment on resize

 ### Planned Features (Game Foundation Ready)